Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 The image size hyperparameter defines the dimensions of the input images used for training and inference.
 It is crucial because it affects the model's performance, memory consumption, and computational requirements.

 - **Lower values:** Use less memory and enable faster processing but might reduce detection accuracy due to fewer pixels.
-- **Higher values:** Provide more pixel information, potentially increasing detection accuracy but require more memory and computational power.
+- **Higher values:** Provide more pixel information, potentially increasing detection accuracy, but require more memory and computational power.

 :::tip